 If you are approved to become a Puppy Raiser, we will expect you to do the following:

 Email any questions to email@example.com

 Read and understand the Puppy Raiser manual cover to cover.

 Actively participate in the FACEBOOK Puppy Raiser Group, posting weekly diary type posts that share your activities, challenges, successes, and highlights.
 This will also act as an interactive blog that will be available for sharing, brainstorming, and mingling.

-Complete Puppy Basic Puppy Obedience Class and successfully pass with your puppy the Puppy Canine Citizenship Test.
+Complete Puppy Basic Puppy Obedience Class and successfully pass with your puppy Certification and be well on their way to pass the Canine Citizenship Tests (Urban, Community, Standard) with their Handler.
+(Together we will find top notch Evaluators for these tests.)

 We want to support our Puppy Raisers by covering the expenses for your tools such as crates, leashes, harnesses, dog food, vaccines, veterinarian charges (must be pre-approved by MSD-WCP), heartworm, and other needs as they arrive.
 You will supply bed, bowls, treats, toys, and grooming.

 Please ask in your circle of shops and neighborhood for donations of any of these items and or discounts.